Get answers to questions about becoming an international student at Purdue Global.

 International Frequently Asked Questions

 - What tests (SAT, GMAT, GRE, etc.) do I need to take to enroll?

-You don’t have to take the SAT, GMAT, LSAT or GRE to be considered for admission at Purdue Global.
+You don’t need to take the SAT, GMAT, LSAT, or GRE to be considered for admission at Purdue Global.

 - How recent must the TOEFL result be?